joshbduncan/word-search-generator/README.md

 ## 🖥 CLI Integration

-You can play WordSearch in your CLI too!
+You can play WordSearch in your CLI too ([docs](https://github.com/joshbduncan/word-search-generator/wiki/Command-Line-Interface-(CLI)))!
 WordSearch Generator installs the console entry-point `word-search` so you can interact with the package right in your console.

 ```bash
 $ word-search -r 10 -s 15 -l 3